History

 In 1945, two years after a tragic event at sea, a new street in Basking Ridge was dedicated as a memorial to Ridge resident and Navy pilot Austin Spencer.
 The 33-acre tract from West Oak Street to Lake Road, owned by Bernardsville’s Stuart Sutton, was later developed by Stewart K. Sutton, Dobbs Realty, the Basking Ridge Development Company, and others.

-Leutenant Austin Pendleton Spencer was born on January 17, 1918, in Colchester, Connecticut.
-He was later raised as the eldest of four siblings, Emily, Alice, and Trueman Jr. in Basking Ridge, New Jersey, and grew up on West Oak Street, across from today’s Oak Street Elementary School.
+Lieutenant Austin (Spike) Pendleton Spencer was born in Colchester, Connecticut on January 17, 1918.
+He was later raised as the eldest of four siblings, Emily, Alice, and Trueman Jr., in Basking Ridge, New Jersey, and grew up on West Oak Street, across from today’s Oak Street Elementary School.
 After graduating from Bernards High School, Spencer graduated from the University of Connecticut in May 1940.
 Shortly after he graduated, Spencer enlisted in the United States Navy.

 During World War II, Spencer was lost at sea in 1943 while piloting a Lockheed PV-1 bomber on a submarine search mission in the North Atlantic.
 “Spike” Spencer served as a naval aviator after achieving his pre-war Aviation Cadet (AVCAD) program credentials.